All Episodes

 Do you remember when our economy disappeared and Japan took it?

-Everyone, I would bet against.
+Everyone I would bet against.

 And I even have a name for it.

-I call it the Adams Law of Slow Moving Disasters.
+I call it the Adam's Law of Slow Moving Disasters.

-Because you're sitting here one day and all of a sudden there's something on TV about people falling over in China, which never was real, which is weird.
+The ones you have to worry about are like the pandemic because you're sitting here one day and all of a sudden there's something on TV about people falling over in China, which never was real, which is weird.

-Uh, and suddenly, you know, the world is on fire because they weren't prepared.
+And suddenly, you know, the world is on fire because they weren't prepared, you know, in some ways, little ways, yes, but not really.

-So with that, we're not good at that.
+So that we're not good at that.

-But we're really good at hey, population is growing so fast, we'll definitely run out of food, and there's just nothing you can do about it.
+But we're really good at, hey, population is growing so fast, we'll definitely run out of food and there's just nothing you can do about it.

-And then we learn to frack.
+And then we learned to frack.

 But we knew, you know, one or two years in advance.